 That said, Bloom’s Taxonomy is simply one way to think about thinking and learning and so no, it shouldn’t ‘shape everything you do.’
-By choosing one thing, you by definition don’t choose many others, and I’ve yet to see a single, universal framing of everything that works everywhere for everyone—likely because that’s a silly idea.
+By choosing one thing, you, by definition, don’t choose many others.
+I’ve yet to see a single, universal framing of everything that works everywhere for everyone—likely because that’s a silly idea.

 How To Use Bloom’s Taxonomy In The Classroom